 The cover of the May 11, 1962, edition of Life magazine featured Bob Hope and proclaimed a "Brilliant Evening at the White House."
 John F. Kennedy was president.
-And inside was an 11-page story heralding the birth of a 225-pound Asian elephant at Portland's Oregon Zoo.
+And inside was an 11-page story heralding the birth of a 225-pound Asian elephant at Portland's Oregon Zoo, one of the country's top zoos.
 That elephant -- named Packy -- has earned the endearment of Portland, our nation, and the world.

 Early in the morning, on Thursday, February 9, 54-years after that Life magazine article, the animal care professionals at Oregon Zoo said goodbye to this wonderful creature.
 In doing so, they made what was certainly one of the most difficult and painful decisions possible for the very people who had been giving him care for decades.
 The top-notch staff at Oregon Zoo wrestled with the very delicate balance between quality of life for Packy, herd health and safety, as well as safety for zoo employees and visitors.

 Convening a team of experts, Oregon Zoo officials worked to assess these three areas and concluded it was time to say goodbye.
 For the staff and volunteers at Oregon Zoo who have cared for Packy since his birth there, in 1962, and the citizens of Portland, Thursday was a very tough and sad day.
 All of us in the zoological community are sharing their sadness.

 Bob Lee, who oversees the Oregon Zoo’s elephant program and worked with Packy for the past 17 years said:

 “We loved Packy so much.
 He was my favorite — the most impressive animal I’ve ever known.
 It’s hard to think about coming in to work tomorrow and not seeing him.
 There will never be another like him.”